chrisbra/NrrwRgn/README.md

 ## Usage

-Once installed, take a look at the help at `:h NrrwRgn`
+Once installed, take a look at the help at `:h NarrowRegion`.

 Here is a short overview of the functionality provided by the plugin: